digao-dalpiaz/DzNoteEditor/README.md

 ## How to install

 **You need to get the SynEdit before this.
 Please, download it here: https://github.com/SynEdit/SynEdit.
-Do not use TurboPack SynEdit, because it has some diferences.**
+Do not use TurboPack SynEdit, because it has some differences.**

 After SynEdit already installed, do the following: